How to Use This Price Tracker

 If you want to invest in crypto, financial experts say it’s a good idea to start with the two most well-known cryptocurrencies on the market right now: bitcoin and ethereum.

 But it’s important to note that they not only have technical differences, but also offer two completely different value propositions for investors.

 Ethereum, on the other hand, is a software platform that allows developers to build other crypto-oriented apps on it.
-Ethereum’s native digital currency is Ether, and by buying it, investors in Ethereum are essentially betting that the Ethereum network will continue to be used and expanded upon by developers.
-The entry point for buying Ether is a lot lower than Bitcoin.
-The price of Ether is currently hovering around $3,000.
+Ethereum’s native digital currency is Ether, and by buying it, investors in ethereum are essentially betting that the ethereum network will continue to be used and expanded upon by developers.
+The entry point for buying Ether is a lot lower than Bitcoin, especially with recent price drops.
+The price of Ether is currently hovering around $1,200.

 Ethereum has many uses and applications across the tech world, especially for gaming, music, entertainment, and DeFi — making it one of the most popular and widely-used cryptos this past year.

 Ethereum is the second-largest cryptocurrency after Bitcoin, making up roughly one quarter of the entire 16,000-plus cryptocurrencies in existence — though no less volatile.
-Ethereum has ranged in value from less than $2,500 to more than $4,800 in recent months.
+Ethereum has ranged in value from roughly $1,000 to $2,000 in recent months.

 When Was Ethereum Created?

 Ethereum was invented by programmer Vitalik Buterin in 2015, on the heels of Bitcoin.
 Buterin, a Bitcoin enthusiast, quickly realized that Bitcoin is limited in what it can do and offer to people, so he created ethereum, a blockchain network with an associated cryptocurrency called ether (ETH), with the potential to do far more.